Integrated Dual Disorder Treatment (IDDT) In Addiction Recovery

 • Specialized training - Staff members need to be well trained in areas of addiction and substance abuse, as well as psychological disorders.

-• Staging intervention - The IDDT approach calls for an individualized plan for each client.
-This allows for individuals to take steps in their treatment plan depending on their readiness level.
+• Staging intervention - The integrated dual disorder treatment approach calls for an individualized plan for each client.
+This allows individuals to take steps in their treatment plan depending on their readiness level.

 • Group/ family therapy - Creating a support system for the individual in treatment is highly encouraged for continued success in recovery.